Weak Tits alternative for groups acting geometrically on buildings: Proof of the main theorem

 Since $\Delta$ is thin, it consists of a single apartment.
 Since $G$ acts by type-preserving automorphisms of $\Delta$ and since $W$ is isomorphic to the group of all type-preserving automorphisms of $\Delta$ (by \cite[Proposition 3.32]{BrownAbr}), we have a group homomorphism $\rho : G \to W$, given by fixing a chamber $c$ and putting $g \mapsto \delta(c, gc)$.
 Since the action of $G$ on $\Delta$ is proper, we have that the stabilizer $\mathrm{Stab}(c)$ is finite and hence that $\ker \rho$ is finite.
 Also, since the action of $G$ on $\Delta$ is cocompact, we have that $\rho(G)$ is of finite index in $W$.

 Since $W$ is linear over $\R$ (see, for instance, \cite[Section 2.5]{BrownAbr}), we have that $W$ satisfies the classical Tits alternative: every subgroup of $W$ is either virtually solvable or contains $F_2$.
 Therefore, $\rho(G)$ is either virtually solvable or contains $F_2$.
+It is also proved in \cite{Noskov2002} that $W$ satisfies a strong version of the classical Tits alternative.

 If $\rho(G)$ contains a subgroup $H \cong F_2$, then $\rho^{-1}(H) \leq G$ surjects onto $H \cong F_2$, and hence contains $F_2$, so $G$ contains $F_2$.